Get Help Today

 Causes Of Eating Disorders

+Have you or someone you loved every wondered, “how can I get an eating disorder?”
 The exact reason why some people experience disorders involving eating is not yet known.
 However, there are likely numerous causes, including:

 - Biological.
 Although still under investigation, researchers believe that genetics are associated with the development of eating disorders.
 This theory also explains why eating disorders often run in families, especially first-degree relatives.
 Individuals who develop eating disorders are believed to have imbalanced hormones that control hunger, appetite, stress and anxiety, such as the hormone cortisol.
 Research continues into the biochemical conditions that could contribute to the presence of eating disorders.